-Your son or daughter will earn college credit for the TSJC classes they complete with a C or better.
-If your son or daughter is not earning a C or higher, it is their responsibility to drop or withdraw from the course.
+Your student will earn college credit for the TSJC classes they complete with a C or better.
+If your student is not earning a C or higher, it is their responsibility to drop or withdraw from the course.

-Your son or daughter will be able to choose from a variety of courses including both academic and career and technical education.
+Your student will be able to choose from a variety of courses including both academic and career and technical education.
 Course locations and times are determined by student demand and the availability of faculty.
 Encourage your student to talk to their high school counselor for more information.

 Students must self-identify to the Disability Services office and provide current documentation to receive accommodations.
 Please visit the Disability Services office on campus.

 For more information related to Concurrent Enrollment, please contact your high school counselor or: